 - There is also the 1:50,000 Beartooth Mountains map by Beartooth Publishing which covers just the east side of the A-B at double the resolution and is great for most on- and off-trail hikes.

-- For maps with an even greater level of detail, the USFS’ 1:24,000 topo quads are recommended.
+- For maps with an even greater level of detail, the USGS’ 1:24,000 topo quads are highly recommended.
 A print version can be obtained from most USFS offices around the A-B.

 - Additionally, the USGS topo maps, which lack trails, can be helpful, too.
 National Geographic offers print-optimized versions.

-The A-B is home to both black and grizzly bears and as such food storage is required.
-Carrying a bear spray is highly recommended.
+The Absaroka-Beartooth Wilderness is home to both black bears & grizzly bears, and as such food storage is required.
+Carrying a can of bear-repellent spray is highly recommended.
 Please consult this page for more information.

 Please Leave No Trace!
 This includes packing out all your trash and staying on trails.
 This ensures the A-B can be enjoyed in its pristine way by many generations to come.

-Do not camp less than 100 feet away from free flowing water and 200 feet away from lakes.
-Keep in mind, party size is limited to 15 people and camping in one location may not be longer than 16 days.
+Do NOT camp less than 100 feet away from free-flowing water and less than 200 feet from lakes.
+Please keep in mind that party size in the Wilderness is limited to 15 people.
+Camping in one location may not be longer than 16 days at a time.